An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

 for compressible flow in terms of the magnetic field $\vec B\inc$ for incompressible flow given in Equations~(\ref{eq:Brho_explicit}) and (\ref{eq:Bz_explicit}).
 Fortunately, the toroidal part $B_\phi\com$ of the compressible magnetic field can be related to the respective incompressible component $B_\phi\inc$ in a way that is independent of the specific forms of the poloidal flow field and the gradient of the compressible second Euler potential.
 This is evident from the short computation

 which uses the compressible version of the determinantial relation~(\ref{eq:determinant}).
-For the poloidal parts $B_{\rho}\com$ and $B_z\com$, however, the explicit form of the flow field as well as of the gradient of the compressible second Euler potential become relevant.
-We thus obtain
+For the poloidal parts $B_{\rho}\com$ and $B_z\com$, however, the explicit forms of both the flow field and the gradient of the compressible second Euler potential become relevant.
+Accordingly, we obtain

 where